forestq24/forestq24/README.md

 ## About Me
 - 🌐 **Full-Stack Developer** with experience in React, Next.js, TypeScript, and cloud technologies
-- 📊 **Research Experience** in organizational behavior data analysis at UPenn Wharton
+- 📊 **Research Experience** in organizational behavior  at UPenn Wharton
 - 🔍 Passionate about building scalable web applications and data-driven solutions

 ## 💻 Tech Stack